 (b) Please cite the applicable policy or policies, law(s) and/or other measure(s).

 Does the import or export licence or authorization, include, at a minimum, the following type of information (art.
 10, para.
 3)?
+(Panama – add “end-user certificate”) (Switzerland – add box to check on export licence and authorisation)

 Place and date of issuance Date of expiration